 Located in the Africa section of the park, this show brings to life all the different elements of the movie.
 The guests are seated in a circle around the stage.
 Performers enter from different parts of the tent, even walking right by guests.
 This show has something for everyone; singing, dancing, acrobatics, comedy, and romance.
 If your children can watch the movie they can handle this show.

-This show is so popular that it does have an option for fastpass, which I would take if you really want to see it but don't fancy waiting in a long line to see it.
+This show is so popular that it does have an option for Fastpass, which I would take if you really want to see it but don't fancy waiting in a long line to see it.
 However, I've never had an issue with getting in without one.
 If I don't feel like waiting in the line I'll grab a snack or check out the shops until they start seating.
 The only upside to getting in early is being able to sit down out of the sun, in my opinion anyway.
 The entire show is good fun and a nice break from walking on your feet in the hot Florida sunshine.
 While I don't consider it an absolute must-do every trip, I will totally catch a show if it works out with my day at the park.

 5. Finding Nemo - The Musical